Quick Lamb Ragu

 • Beef broth.
 To enhance the flavor of the lamb.

 • Sugar.
 My mom taught me from a young age that when working with any Italian-style dish, add a touch of sugar.
-It really makes all the difference.
+It makes all the difference.

 • Pappardelle pasta. or any pasta of choice.
-Don’t forget the parmesan cheese to serve.
+Don’t forget the Parmesan cheese to serve.

 How to make lamb ragu

-Step 2- Saute in the Instant Pot.
-In the Instant Pot using the stauté function, add the olive oil.
+Step 2- Sauté.
+Add the olive oil to the pot.
 Once hot, add the garlic, onions, carrots, and celery and cook until tender.
-Add the lamb to the pot and sear it on all sides.

-lamb and vegetables in instant pot.
+Instant Pot with shredded lamb and vegetables in it.

 Alternative cooking methods

-Arman’s recipe tips and variations
+Arman’s recipe tips

 Storage instructions